Moonlit Floor (Kiss Me)

 "Moonlit Floor (Kiss Me)", initially titled "Moonlit Floor", is a song by Thai rapper and singer Lisa.
 It was released through Lloud and RCA Records on October 3, 2024, as the third single from her debut studio album, Alter Ego (2025).
-It is a nu-disco track whose chorus interpolates Sixpence None the Richer's "Kiss Me".
+Written by Jessie Reyez, Matt Slocum and its producer Rykeyz, it is a romantic nu-disco track whose chorus interpolates Sixpence None the Richer's "Kiss Me".

-The song received mixed reviews, with some critics deeming it inferior to the original "Kiss Me".
+The song received mixed reviews from music critics, with some comparing it unfavorably to Sixpence None the Richer's "Kiss Me".
 It peaked at number 24 on the Billboard Global 200 and reached the top ten in Malaysia, Singapore, and Taiwan.
+In the United States, the song was certified gold by the Recording Industry Association of America (RIAA).
+In Thailand, it charted at number 12 on the Official Thailand Chart, which was introduced in 2025.

-A performance video directed by Raja Virdi was released on October 9 on Lloud's YouTube channel in which Lisa performed the song with a live band.
-She debuted the song before its release at the Global Citizen Festival, and also performed it at the Victoria's Secret Fashion Show and Amazing Thailand Countdown 2025.
+A performance video directed by Raja Virdi was released on Lloud's YouTube channel on October 9, 2024.
+Lisa first performed the song at the Global Citizen Festival prior to its release, and later at the Victoria's Secret Fashion Show and the Coachella Valley Music and Arts Festival.
+A "Santa Baby" remix version was released on November 29, 2024, and was performed at Amazing Thailand Countdown 2025.

 Background and release

 After departing from her label YG Entertainment for individual activities, Lisa founded her own artist management company called Lloud in February 2024.
 She subsequently signed with RCA Records in April to release solo music in partnership with Lloud.
 She released "Rockstar" and "New Woman" featuring Rosalía as the first two singles from her upcoming solo album through Lloud and RCA Records in June and August, respectively.
 Lisa began teasing a follow-up release with TikTok videos posted starting September 15, featuring snippets of an unreleased track.
 On September 25, she posted a video of herself stepping up to a microphone and singing the words "so kiss me", blowing a smooch to the camera.
 Fans noticed the song's interpolation of American band Sixpence None the Richer's 1998 single "Kiss Me" and speculated that Sabrina Carpenter would feature on the track.
 During her headlining performance for the Global Citizen Festival on September 28, Lisa surprised audiences by performing the upcoming single for the first time.
 Following the live performance, she officially announced the track's release on her social media accounts for October 3, 2024, at 8 p.m.
 ET.
-As a holiday present, Lisa released a "Santa Baby" remix of the single on November 29, 2024 at midnight local time.
+As a holiday present, Lisa released a "Santa Baby" remix of the single on November 29, 2024, at midnight local time.